| | |

 Located near Hanksville, one of the best outdoor towns in Utah, is a paradise for adventure seekers.
 Factory Butte is part of the Upper Blue Hills and is characterized by its unique combination of Mancos Shale and Emery sandstone.
 Its name, inspired by its resemblance to a massive factory building, mainly the Provo woolen mill, reflects the industrial appearance of this natural wonder.

-We visited Factory Butte in early May during our last road trip around southern Utah.
+Chris and I visited Factory Butte in early May during our last road trip around southern Utah.
 We highly recommend it if you are in the Hanksville, Moab, or Fruita area.
 Below are some tips for getting there, planning your time, and where to stay.

 Location and Accessibility